adnanbhanji/30-Days-of-React/README.md

 Day 4

 During the fourth day, I focused on learning about functional components in React.
 I learnt that JSX can be created outside of components and then called within the component or can be entirely pasted into the component.
 With this knowledge, I revised the exercises from the previous day to render functional components instead of JSX.
 Additionally, I organized all the components within the <App> component, as it is the standard practice in React.

+Day 5

+On Day 5, I learned about how to pass data from one component to another using props.
+I practiced passing data from a parent component to a child component and learned about how to use destructuring to access props in functional components.
+This made the code much cleaner and easier to read, especially when dealing with objects.